BSN Transfer Student Prerequisites

 For transfer into the BSN program:

-• Transfer courses may be taken at any accredited college or university.
+• Transfer courses may be taken online or in-person through an accredited college or university.

 • Transfer courses must be 100-level or above and graded C or above.
 Pass/No Pass is not accepted.
 Students may not audit a required prerequisite course.

-• All prerequisites listed below must be completed prior to beginning the nursing program.
+• All prerequisites listed below must be completed prior to beginning the BSN program.

 • The University of Portland reserves the right to determine transfer equivalency.